 The University of North Carolina at Asheville recognizes and respects employees’ needs for leave time away from work.
 The University strives to create and maintain a balanced work schedule for its employees and promotes quality of life through its varying leave programs.

-SPA and EPA non-faculty employees both full-time and part-time, and who hold permanent positions are eligible to receive leave at the University.
+SHRA and EHRA non-faculty employees both full-time and part-time, and who hold permanent positions are eligible to receive leave at the University.
 Temporary employees are not eligible to receive leave time with pay from the University.
 The University provides eligible employees with varying types of leave.

-This policy applies to all permanent EPA non-faculty and SPA employees.
+This policy applies to all permanent EHRA non-faculty and SHRA employees.

-In accordance with the Office of State Personnel, and Office of the President rules and regulations, state, and federal laws, the University provides leave time to eligible SPA and EPA non-faculty employees as identified below.
+In accordance with the Office of State Personnel, and Office of the President rules and regulations, state, and federal laws, the University provides leave time to eligible SHRA and EHRA non-faculty employees as identified below.
 Leave accountability is the responsibility of the employee and the supervisor.

 Due to the broad content of the policy, the policy contains a table of contents.